YuFuTotG/Summer-Project/README.md

 -git commit comments should be in present tense, short and to the point -never accept your own pull request
--when experimenting with a feature, make your own seperate branch to avoid slips
+-when experimenting with a feature, make your own seperate branch to avoid slips -When you are done with a branch, remove it.
+Keep the workspace clean.

 If you have successfully cloned this repository, please do the following steps: